 From a technical point of view and in the opinion of those familiar with rules of origin, the issue at stake had to do with some of the traditional problems linked to origin determination: inadequacy of the change of tariff heading (CTH) rule in specific cases, definition of allowable costs under the percentage criterion and origin determination of intermediate input or components, the latter aspect being particularly related to the increasing globalization of production and the increasing practice by companies, especially in the automobile sector of subcontracting the manufacturing of sub-assemblies according to just-in-time agreements with suppliers.
 Under the United States/Canada FTA, the origin of automobiles and their components was subject to a CTH test plus a requirement for a minimum of 50 per cent local content.
 Parts or components of an automobile (intermediate products) were also subject to the same rules.
 Thus, if a subcomponent of an automobile - for example, the engine as in the Honda case - meets the CTH requirement plus the 50 per cent local content requirement in the United States, it can be considered to be of American origin.
-Then, when it is used to complete the automobile manufactured in Canada the value of the engine as a whole (100 per cent) will be counted as North American content (and not only the 50 per cent local content), and its whole value will be added to the local content acquired in Canada to fulfil the 50 per cent local content requirement for the complete automobile.
+Then, when it is used to complete the automobile manufactured in Canada the value of the engine as a whole (100 per cent) will be counted as North American content (and not only the 50 per cent of US original local content requirement for the complete automobile.
 This rule is called the "roll up rule".
 Controversely, when the subcomponent did not acquire originating status the whole value of the component would be counted as foreign (roll-down rule).